-Washington, DC - U.S. Senator Ben Cardin (D-MD), Chairman of the Senate Environment and Public Works Water and Wildlife Subcommittee, today introduced a bill that would reauthorize the Neotropical Migratory Bird Conservation Act .
-This bill promotes long-term conservation, education, research, monitoring, and habitat protection for more than 350 species of neotropical migratory birds that breed in North America in the summer and spend their winters in tropical climates south of our border.
-Senator Cardin's legislationaims to sustain healthy populations of migratory birds that are not only beautiful to look at but help our farmers by consuming billions of harmful insect pests each year.
+Washington, DC – U.S. Senator Ben Cardin (D-MD), Chairman of the Senate Environment and Public Works Water and Wildlife Subcommittee, has introduced a bill to reauthorize the Neotropical Migratory Bird Conservation Act.
+More than half of the bird species found in the U.S. migrate across our borders and many of these spend our winter in Central and South America.
+This bill promotes international cooperation for long-term conservation, education, research, monitoring, and habitat protection for more than 350 species of neotropical migratory birds.
+The Cardin bill aims to sustain healthy populations of migratory birds that are central to the $2.7 billion wildlife-watching industry and also help our farmers by consuming billions of harmful insect pests each year.

-"Maryland's rich natural environment is a lure for millions of tourists, and it is equally attractive to avian visitors each year.
-Across the country, bird watchers include over 48 million Americans, part of a wildlife watching public that generates at least $2.7 billion annually for the U.S. economy.
-For nearly a decade, federal investment in habitat protection, education, research and monitoring of neotropical migratory birds has been vital to the well-being of our ecosystem and our economy," said Senator Cardin.
+“Maryland’s rich natural environment is a lure for millions of nature-friendly tourists and sportsmen each year.
+Across the country, bird watchers include over 48 million Americans, part of a wildlife watching public that generates at least $2.7 billion annually for the U.S. economy”.

 Next Article Previous Article